UoMResearchIT/r-tidyverse-digital-humanities/_episodes/04-data-structures-part1.md

 {: .challenge}

-## Matrices

-We can also define matrices in R.  We don't cover this in this course in any detail, since we are focussing on data-analysis, rather than maths and algorithms.
-For details of the matrix class, you can refer to the [original Software Carpentry version of these notes](http://swcarpentry.github.io/r-novice-gapminder/04-data-structures-part1/#matrices).

 > ## Challenge 4
 >  Create a list of length two containing a character vector for each of the sections in this part of the workshop:
 >